freddy24-7/Personal-Portfolio-Website-Typescript/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install` in the project directory.
 3. Start the development server with `npm start`.
 This will launch the website on `localhost:3000`.

-## Contributing

-Contributions to improve the project are welcome.
-Please follow the standard fork-and-pull request workflow.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----